-Needs, Conditions, Circumstances: After reviewing an increase in counseling referrals from school staff and parents, a need was determined to address student mental health (e.g. coping strategies, positive behaviors and supports) for those students who are not receiving counseling in order to enhance student engagement and to promote student attendance
+Needs, Conditions, Circumstances: After assessing the needs, conditions, and circumstances of our unduplicated students, the district found that there was an increase of counseling referrals from school staff and parents for our unduplicated students in comparison to the general population.
+The district had 459 more referrals in 2019-20 compared to 2020-21.
+After reviewing the specific counseling referrals from school staff and parents, a need was determined to address student mental health (e.g., coping strategies, positive behaviors and supports) for those unduplicated students who are not receiving counseling in order to enhance student engagement and to promote student attendance.
+The district also knows that 70% of the students feel emotionally safe in the classroom.